luomus/finbif/inst/vign/finbif.md

 The Finnish Biodiversity Information Facility (FinBIF) aggregates Finnish biodiversity data from multiple sources in a single open access portal for researchers, citizen scientists, industry and government.
-The `finbif` R package provides access to the FinBIF API directly from within R.
+The `finbif` R package provides access to the FinBIF API directly from within R. FinBIF allows users of biodiversityinformation to find, access, combine and visualise data on Finnish plants, animals and microorganisms.
+The finbif R package makes the publically available data in FinBIF accessible from within R. Biodiversity information is available on taxonomy and taxon occurrence.
+Occurrence data can be filtered by taxon, time, location and other variables.
+The data accessed are conveniently preformatted for subsequent analyses.

 ## Installing the finbif package
 You can install the development version of finbif from